bkkushbox/bkkushbox/README.md

-# 👋 Привет, я @bkkushbox
+# 👋 Hi, I’m @bkkushbox
-**Менеджер проектов | Энтузиаст Web3 | Активный пользователь Farcaster**
+**Project Manager | Web3 Enthusiast | Active Farcaster User**

 ---

-## 💼 О себе
+## 💼 About Me
-Я работаю менеджером в крупной компании:
+I work as a project manager in a large company:
-📃 заключаю договоры,
+📃 managing contracts,
-📦 организую закупки,
+📦 handling procurement,
-🛠️ координирую производство работ.
+🛠️ coordinating operations.

-Работаю системно, люблю порядок и эффективность. Недавно начал погружаться в мир криптовалют и Web3 — изучаю DeFi, тестирую airdrops, создаю касты, играю в Farcaster-игры, исследую новые протоколы.
+I’m methodical, organized, and value efficiency.
+Recently, I’ve been diving into the world of crypto and Web3 — learning DeFi, testing airdrops, creating casts, playing Farcaster games, and exploring new protocols.

 ---

-## 🚀 Интересы
+## 🚀 Interests
-- 🌐 Web3 и крипта (новичок, но активно учусь)
+- 🌐 Web3 and crypto (beginner but actively learning)
-- 🎮 Игры в Farcaster: Ponder, Farcade, Guess
+- 🎮 Farcaster games: Ponder, Farcade, Guess
-- 🧠 Образование, самопрокачка, новые технологии
+- 🧠 Learning, self-growth, and new tech
-- 📲 Мобильные технологии и цифровая безопасность
+- 📲 Mobile tech & digital security
-- ✈️ Путешествия, спорт, лайфстайл
+- ✈️ Travel, sports, and lifestyle

 ---

-## ⛷️ Личное
+## ⛷️ Personal
-- Зимой — на сноуборде 🏂
+- Winter — snowboarding 🏂
-- Летом — на велосипеде 🚴
+- Summer — cycling 🚴
-- Всегда — с семьей ❤️
+- Always — with family ❤️

 ---

-## 🌐 Где меня найти
+## 🌐 Where to Find Me
 - Warpcast: [@bkkushbox](https://warpcast.com/bkkushbox)
 - GitHub: [@bkkushbox](https://github.com/bkkushbox)

 ---

-## 📌 Сейчас в фокусе
+## 📌 Currently Focused On
-- Строю безопасное крипто-хранилище
+- Building a secure crypto vault
-- Участвую в Snapchain-игре
+- Playing the Snapchain game
-- Повышаю Neynar Score
+- Increasing Neynar Score
-- Учусь писать крутые касты и цеплять внимание
+- Learning to write better casts that catch attention

 ---

-> 🧩 *«Я здесь, чтобы учиться, делиться и находить людей по интересам»*
+> 🧩 *“I’m here to learn, share, and connect with like-minded people.”*
 > update readme